 The Raw Materials Price Index in Canada fell by 1 percent month-over-month in November of 2021 from a 4.8 percent increase in the prior month.
 Downward pressure came mostly from crude energy products (-4.4 percent), including conventional crude (-2.7 percent).
 At the same time, price declines took place for coal (-32.8 percent) as China ramped production in response to tight supply and high prices.
 Additional decreases were seen in animal and animal products (-1.2 percent), and metal ores, concentrates and scrap (-0.3 percent), dragged by iron ores and concentrates (-20.4%).
 Further declines in raw materials prices were capped by higher grain costs, including canola (8.7 percent) and wheat (8.5 percent).
 On a yearly basis, prices for raw materials surged 36.2 percent, compared to an upwardly revised 38.5 percent hike in October. source: Statistics Canada

-Wholesale Prices in Canada averaged 70.21 points from 1981 until 2021, reaching an all time high of 130.70 points in July of 2008 and a record low of 38.50 points in July of 1986.
+Wholesale Prices in Canada averaged 70.69 points from 1981 until 2021, reaching an all time high of 133.40 points in October of 2021 and a record low of 38.50 points in July of 1986.
 This page provides - Canada Raw Materials Prices- actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Canada Raw Materials Prices - values, historical data and charts - was last updated on October of 2021.
+Canada Raw Materials Prices - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Wholesale Prices in Canada is expected to be 123.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Canada Raw Materials Prices is projected to trend around 120.00 points in 2022 and 117.00 points in 2023, according to our econometric models.
+Wholesale Prices in Canada is expected to be 130.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Raw Materials Prices is projected to trend around 117.00 points in 2023, according to our econometric models.